 Way back before the internet had progressed to what it is today (and further back, before there even was an internet), you really took your chances when you made a hotel reservation.
 You may have had some photos from a brochure, but short of recommendations from friends or family who had stayed there, there was little way to know if a hotel was particularly good.
 Or bad.

 I remember back in the mid-1990s, Joe and I (we were just friends then) went to Niagara Falls with a bunch of friends.
-We stayed at the Ramada Inn and oh my gosh, that place was CRAP.
+We stayed at the Ramada Inn and OMG, that place was CRAP.
 The wallpaper was peeling, the dresser drawers didn’t close, the bathroom smelled like mildew, you name it.

 At the time, there weren’t many references ahead of time for us to know how bad the hotel was.
 Sure, the name Ramada Inn told us that it wouldn’t be the same quality as a Hilton (we were all younger and poorer back then), but there was little way to know what was in store for us, save for the 3-star rating that we undoubtedly saw somewhere.

-Nowadays, of course, it’s a whole different ballgame and there are plenty of ways to learn lots about a hotel before you even make your reservations.
+Nowadays, of course, it’s a whole different ballgame and there are plenty of ways to learn lots about a hotel (or a motel.
+For this piece, when I say “hotel” I mean both hotels and motels) before you even make your reservations.
 Here are some of them:

 The hotel’s photos don’t tell the whole story